 We'll work out how much of your student loan you need to repay, based on your income.
 If you have an end-of-year repayment obligation we'll send you a notice showing how much is due.
-If you want to calculate the amount yourself, either use the worksheet provided here or go to "Work it out" on our website.
-The worksheet is for your information only and will give you an indication of your student loan end-of-year repayment obligation.
+If you want to calculate the amount yourself, either use the worksheet provided here or go to ird.govt.nz/myIR and use our student loan repayment calculator.